Thursday, 21 September 2017

 The display opens with a replica of the first Horch, the 1904 Horch 14-17.

 1908 Horch 12/28 PS.
 August Horch gained fame for his company with victories in early motorsport, such as the Prince Heinrich race and the Alpinefahrt.
-However, it would be Horch's focus on engineering perfection and motor sport to the exclusion of all else that would cause conflict with the Horch company's board of directors.
-In 1909 he was forced to resign from his own company and went on to found Audi as a competitor and rival.
+However, it would be Horch's focus on engineering perfection and motor sport to the exclusion of all else that would bring him into conflict with the Horch company's board of directors.
+In 1909 they forced him to resign from his own company.
+He moved further up the street and founded a new company, Audi, and went into competitor with his former company.

 1914 Audi Type C and 1908 Horch 12/28